levi-kohler/galactic-age-calc/README.md

 * Clone this repository to your desktop
 * Navigate to top level of directory and run 'npm install' to download all dependencies
 * Run 'npm start' to open a live server of the project
+* Run 'npm test' to run testing with Jest and make sure all business logic is sound

 ## Known Bugs